workflux/workflUX/README.md

 - Once finished the output can be found in the "exec" directory (set in the configuration) along with the used parameter values, CWL document, and log files

 ## Configuration:
 CWLab is a higly versatile package and makes almost no assumtions on your hard- and software environment used for execution of CWL.
-To achieve this a set of configuration option are available:
+To adapt it to your system and use case, a set of configuration option are available:
     - General configs, including:
         - web server (hosting ip address and port, remotely or locally available, login protected or not)
         - paths of working directories
     - Execution profiles:
-        This flexible API allows you to adapt CWLab to your local software environemnt and to integrate a CWL runner of your choice (such as Cwltool, Toil, or Cromwell)
+        This flexible API allows you to adapt CWLab to your local software environemnt and to integrate a CWL runner of your choice (such as Cwltool, Toil, or Cromwell).

 All configuration options can be specified in a single YAML file which is provided to CWLab upon start:
 `cwlab up --config my_config.yaml`